Postpartum Depression Resources

 Postpartum Depression Success Stories

 The initial stages of postpartum depression can seem hopeless, but many people have successfully recovered from it.
-Learning about the struggles of other women and how they overcame this debilitating condition offers hope and guidance for women and their families.
+Learning about other women’s struggles and how they overcame this debilitating condition offers hope and guidance for women and their families.

 It’s important to familiarize yourself with these stories of hope and remember that recovery is possible.
 Many women go on to live enriched and happy lives with their children despite their struggles with postpartum depression.